 I don’t remember the rest of our conversation.
 All I know is that I eventually spilled my guts.
 And he listened.
 He was kind, and comforted me.

-I have never forgotten him.
+I’ve never forgotten him.

 Today, I remembered the fisherman.
-Years ago, I had searched for him on the trail a few weeks and months later, as my heart healed slowly.
-I wanted to thank him for what he had done for me that morning, but sadly I never saw him again.
+I’d searched for him on the trail a few weeks and months later, as my heart healed slowly.
+I wanted to thank him for what he’d done for me that morning, but sadly I never saw him again.

 They didn’t care or even think about your race, creed or religion.
-They made a choice to be kind — to be tuned in to the needs of others around them.
+They made a choice to be kind and to be tuned in to the needs of others around them.

 These small acts of kindness never make it onto the news.
 Sometimes, we’re not even aware that they’ve happened.
 They do.
 All the time.
 Every day.

 You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!

 My new book entitled Perfectly Hidden Depression has arrived and you can order here!
 Its message is specifically for those with a struggle with strong perfectionism which acts to mask underlying emotional pain.
 But the many self-help techniques described can be used by everyone who chooses to begin to address emotions long hidden away that are clouding and sabotaging your current life.